cheelee/basic_bioinformatics/README.md

 may run tools and software like git, and wget from inside the image to access the internet environment like NCBI and Github.

+## Custom Personal Bioinformatics Workflows

+You are free to use this package any way you see fit.
+You can copy your own sequence data into the `share_in` folder (it is read-only, so nothing the image does will damage that data).
+You can also generate analysis results via the tools installed, and place it into the `share_out` for downstream GUI tools like Geneious.
+You can even choose to install or develop your own tools and Linux packages into your own images if you understand how to do so.

-## Tools and Bioinformatics topics and concepts supported.
+# Tools, Bioinformatics topics, and concepts supported.

-### Basic Linux operations and tools.
+## Basic Linux operations and tools.

 It is beyond the scope of this package to cover all of standard Linux use.
 Please consult other tutorials and guides.
 The following are general categories of tasks that are